Renewable energy resources (like solar and wind power) are a cleaner, greener way to power modern-day life.

 SRP's mix of renewables includes two types of solar: utility-scale and rooftop.
 Utility-scale solar is produced by large solar facilities.
 Rooftop solar comes from residential solar panels.
 If these panels are installed as part of a special customer offer, SRP retains the renewable energy credits.

 More than clean air

-Did you know that renewable sources reduce carbon emissions, conserve water and use waste as fuel?
-Learn more about how the sources in SRP's portfolio support a healthy environment.
+Renewable energy sources not only reduce carbon emissions, they can also save water and use waste as fuel.
+Here's how the renewables in SRP's portfolio are helping to create a healthier environment.

-- Biomass: The Novo BioPower Plant in Snowflake, Arizona uses combustion fuel, like wood, to generate power.
-The plant is required to obtain the majority of its fuel from forest thinning, which reduces the amount of unusable wood going to the landfill and contributes to healthy forests.
+- Biomass: The Novo BioPower Plant in Snowflake, Arizona, uses combustion fuel (such as wood) to generate power.
+The plant gets most of its fuel from strategic forest thinning operations, which keeps otherwise unusable wood out of the landfill.